Max Payne Extract

 Foley Track: Breathing

-The diegetic water splashing creates the effect of a realistic 3D world for the audience, providing an authentic sound experience.
+The diegetic water splashing creates the effect of a realistic 3D

-The Foley track of breathing gives the effect of a first person experience and helps put the viewer in the diegesis with the use of more realistic sound
+experience and helps put the viewer in the diegesis with the use of more realistic

 4